trishume/trishume.github.com/_posts/2013-03-29-contributing-to-eclipse.md

 thousands of developers.
 In this article I hope to share some of the knowledge I gathered about contributing to Eclipse projects.

+**Edit:** To clarify, I am not ranting about how bad my job was.
+I thoroughly enjoyed my time at The Eclipse Foundation.

 ## One Does Not Simply Compile Eclipse

 For my first week my supervisor had the idea of using me to figure out how difficult